 Nearly 21 million Americans have Diabetes.
 Are you one of them?

 - Excessive urination

 - Unexpected weight loss

 - Poor wound healing

 If you have any of the above symptoms, are 45, overweight or have a family history of diabetes ask your physician to refer you for an assessment by our Certified Diabetes Educators.

-For more information and a free brochure, call the Diabetes Self - Management Training Program of Hocking Valley Community Hospital at (740) 380-8242.
+For more information, call the Diabetes Self-Management Training Program of Hocking Valley Community Hospital at (740) 380-8242.